devspaces-samples/ansible-devspace-demo/README.md

+# Repository Archived 🚨

+This repository has been archived and is no longer actively maintained.

+It has been moved to [https://github.com/redhat-developer-demos/ansible-devspaces-demo](https://github.com/redhat-developer-demos/ansible-devspaces-demo/tree/devspaces-3-rhel-8).

+Please refer to the new repository for the latest updates and contributions.

+Thank you for your interest and support! 😊

+# Ansible Development on OpenShift Dev Spaces

 To get started, simply click the button below...

 [![Contribute](https://www.eclipse.org/che/contribute.svg)](https://workspaces.openshift.com/f?url=https://github.com/devspaces-samples/ansible-devspaces-demo)

-# Ansible Development on OpenShift Dev Spaces

 This repository provides a development environment for Ansible playbook creation, testing with Molecule, and ansible-lint checks using OpenShift Dev Spaces.